taliaanderson/taliaanderson.github.io/content/authors/admin/_index.md

   link: uploads/CV_Anderson.pdf

 # Enter email to display Gravatar (if Gravatar enabled in Config)
-email: "tanderson@ucar.edu"
+email: "taliaa@umn.edu"

 # Highlight the author in author lists? (true/false)
 highlight_name: true
 ---

-I am a postdoctoral fellow with the NOAA Climate & Global Change Program [NOAA Climate & Global Change Program](https://cpaess.ucar.edu/cgc/current-awards-alumni).
-I am based at the University of California - Los Angeles with the McKinnon Group [McKinnon Group](https://karenamckinnon.github.io/).
+I am a [University of Minnesota Presidential Postdoctoral Fellow](https://ppfp.umn.edu/) in the [Department of Geography, Environment & Society](https://cla.umn.edu/geography).
+I recently completed another postdoctoral fellowship with the [NOAA Climate & Global Change Program](https://cpaess.ucar.edu/cgc) and was based at the University of California - Los Angeles in the [McKinnon Group](https://karenamckinnon.github.io/).
 My research focuses on climate variability and change in mountain landscapes across different spatial and temporal scales.
 I use a variety of data types, from models to satellite imagery, to explore climate impacts in both localized areas and large, multi-country regions.

 {{< icon name="download" pack="fas" >}} Download my {{< staticref "uploads/CV_Anderson.pdf" "newtab" >}}CV{{< /staticref >}}.